wazuh/wazuh-documentation/source/getting-started/components/wazuh-dashboard.rst

 .. _wazuh_dashboard:

-Wazuh dashboard
+Kibana
 ===============

-The Wazuh dashboard is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
+The Kibana is a flexible and intuitive web interface for mining, analyzing, and visualizing data.
 It is also used for management and monitoring of the Wazuh infrastructure.
-From the Wazuh dashboard user interface, identity and access management can be controlled as well, creating and managing users, and assigning roles as needed.
+From the Kibana user interface, identity and access management can be controlled as well, creating and managing users, and assigning roles as needed.

 Data visualization, mining, and analysis
 ----------------------------------------